Irish passport: Eligibility for an Irish passport

-All Irish citizens have the constitutional right to hold a passport, although the Irish state may limit this right for purposes of national security.
-Irish courts also have the power to confiscate passports of defendants.
+In 1978 the High Court ruled that among the unenumerated rights of citizens implicit in Article 40.3 of the Constitution are the right to travel outside the state and by extension the right to a passport.
+However, the state may limit this right for purposes of national security, and courts also have the power to confiscate passports of criminal defendants.
+Citizenship is defined by Irish nationality law; non citizens cannot have passports.
 Adult passport booklets are generally valid for 10 years and child passport booklets valid for 5 years.
 The validity of passport booklets can be limited by the Passport Office for certain individuals, especially those who have lost two or more passports.
 Passport cards are valid for 5 years or the validity of the corresponding passport booklet, whichever is the lesser period.

-There was a surge in applications for Irish passports following the UK's Brexit referendum, breaking previous records with over 700,000 passports issued by the end of November 2016.